souheil-diab/TodoList-App/README.md

 - Axios
 - CSS Grid for layout

+## Live Demo

+Check out the live demo of the application [here](https://todo-list-app-ten-dun.vercel.app/).

 ## Getting Started
 Follow these steps to clone the repository, install dependencies, and run the application locally.